🔼The name Judas: Summary

 🔼The name Judas in the Bible

 The Greek name Judas is the transliterated form of the Hebrew name Judah, and there are six men named Judas in the New Testament.
-For some reason, one of these NT Judases is known in English as Jude.
-Perhaps people didn't want the brother of Jesus to have the same name as the man who betrayed Him.
+For some reason, one of these New Testament Judases is known in English as Jude.
+Perhaps people didn't want the brother of Jesus to have the same name as the man who betrayed him.

 In the New Testament we find the following Judases:

 - The apostle also known as Thaddaeus (Luke 6:16, Matthew 10:3).

 - The apostle Judas Iscariot (Luke 6:16).

 - A brother of Jesus and James, and possibly the author of the Book of Jude (Matthew 13:55).

 - A leader referred to by Gamaliel (Acts 5:37).